abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

     ![](images/labnew-02-5.png)

-1. Switch back to the **Overview (1)** blade of your web app and select **Monitoring (2)** tab note that it includes several charts.
-If you repeat step 4 a few times, you should be able to see corresponding telemetry being displayed in the charts.
-This includes number of requests and average response time.
+1. Switch back to the **Overview (1)** blade of your web app and select the **Monitoring (2)** tab.
+Note that it includes several charts.
+If you repeat **Step 4** a few times, you should be able to see the corresponding telemetry being displayed in the charts.
+This includes the number of requests and average response time.

     ![](images/az-900-40.png)